zeosmar/Dimartino/README.md

 	[/Path/to/Anaconda/Folder]/envs/[name]/bin
 	* where 'Path/to/Anaconda/Folder is the path to the anaconda source folder
 	* where 'name' is the name you gave your environment in step 1
+6) Download DTIPrep from the following link: www.nitrc.org/projects/dtiprep.
+Select the version appropriate for the system.
+7) Move contents of downloaded DTIPrep files (unzipped) to the following directory:
+	[/Path/to/Anaconda/Folder]/envs/[name]/bin
+	* where 'Path/to/Anaconda/Folder' is the path to the anaconda source folder
+	* where 'name' is the name you gave your environment in step 1

 # Script Instructions